Spokane Home Price Forecast: The Next 12 Months

 Let’s break down the three likely scenarios shaping Spokane’s housing outlook:

 This is the most realistic scenario for the year ahead.
 Demand remains steady, and new construction continues to lag behind needs.
-These factors should support small gains in home prices, keeping Spokane in a healthy and sustainable appreciation cycle.
+These factors should support small gains in home prices, keeping Spokane in a stable and sustainable pricing environment supported by ongoing buyer demand and improving market activity:

 You can expect value retention and slight growth